 To upload your first set of drawings using Upload Templates follow the steps below:

-- Go to a project overview page (open your project from the Projects list to get to the overview page).
+- Go to a project (open your project from the Projects list).

-- Click on the Upload Drawings button in center of the page (or select Upload to Bullclip and Upload Drawings).
+- Click on the Upload Drawings button in center of the page (or select + Upload to Bullclip in the top right corner if you already have drawings on the project).

 - You will be taken to the Upload page, the first step of the Drawings upload flow.